MicrosoftDocs/azure-stack-docs/azure-stack/hci/azure-stack-hci-oem-license.md

 ## Mixed-node scenarios

-When a cluster or system uses different server types or billing models this is known as a mixed-node scenario.
-If your cluster includes a mixed-node scenario, a notification in your monthly billing status details appears.
+When a cluster or system uses different hardware models, operating system versions, or billing models this is known as a mixed-node scenario.
+Specifically for OEM license, if your cluster includes a mixed-node scenario where one or more of your servers do not have the OEM license, a notification in your monthly billing status details appears.

 :::image type="content" source="media/oem-license/no-active-oem-license.png" alt-text="Screenshot of a billed monthly cluster without an active Azure Stack HCI OEM license." lightbox="media/oem-license/no-active-oem-license.png":::

 :::image type="content" source="media/oem-license/warning-mixed-node.png" alt-text="Screenshot of a warning for a cluster with an unsupported mixed-node scenario." lightbox="media/oem-license/warning-mixed-node.png":::

-***We have detected mixed nodes in the same cluster.
-You will be fully billed as one or more of your servers do not have the OEM license.
-To see which servers do not have the OEM license, go to Overview > Nodes and check the OEM license column.***
+***We have detected mixed nodes in your cluster.
+You will be billed monthly for each node in your cluster as one or more servers in your cluster do not have an OEM license.
+To see which servers do not have the OEM license, go to Overview > Nodes and check the OEM license column.
+Learn more.***

 > [!NOTE]
 > Using the Azure Stack HCI OEM license in a mixed-node scenario may lead to inadvertent billing issues.
 All nodes in an Azure Stack HCI system require uniformity across the hardware, operating system, and billing treatment.